 Let's say you wanted to make THREE cups of starter to make several batches of bread.
 By combining 1 cup of starter, 1 cup of flour, and 1 cup of water you will make 3 cups of starter.
 It's very important to NOT use more starter than flour and water.
 Use a ratio of 1-1-1.

 If you use more starter, it will be extra active because there is more starter than flour.
 It will eat all of the flour and not be as vigorous as it could be.

-If it's been a few weeks since you fed your starter, I recommend reducing the starter to 1/4 of a cup and adding 1/2 cup flour and 1/2 cup of water.
+If it's been a few weeks since you fed your starter, I recommend reducing the starter to 1/4 cup and adding 1/2 cup flour and 1/2 cup of water.
 Leave it to ferment for six to eight hours and see how it does.
 It should perk up and have lots of bubbles.
 This method overwhelms it with food and really gives it a stronger start if your starter has not been acting right.
-Do this a every eight hours (twice a day) until it's bubbly all over on the sides and on top of the jar.
-It may take a few times of doing this or a couple days but it should come back to life with twice a day feedings; in the ratios of 1/4 of a cup starter; 1/2 cup flour; and 1/2 cup of water.
+Do this every eight hours (twice a day) until it's bubbly all over on the sides and on top of the jar.
+It may take a few times of doing this over a couple of days, but it should come back to life with twice a day feedings using the ratios of 1/4 of a cup starter, 1/2 cup flour, and 1/2 cup of water.
 Don't use too much starter!